joelfnogueira/metagenomics_scripts/README.md

-# micca_metagneomics
+# metagneomics scripts

+- contains scripts
-- contains scripts for a hybrid qiime 1.9 / micca 16s amplicone pipeline
+  - for a hybrid qiime 1.9 / micca 16s  amplicone pipeline
-- contains database required for running micca
+  - for qiime2 processing

 --------------------------------------------------------------------------------------